Abstract Excision and $\ell^1$-Homology: A brief glimpse of infinity

 is a bijection.
-(This is an instance of the Yoneda lemma.)
-It is common to identify $n$-morphisms of~$C$ with diagrams $\stdsimplex n\to C$ via this bijection whenever it is convenient. \end{thExample} \begin{thExample}[commutative squares] Let $K \defeq \nerve(\ordcat 1\times\ordcat 1)$ be the nerve of the product category $\ordcat 1\times\ordcat 1$ (taken in~$\Cat$).
+(This is an instance of the Yoneda lemma\icite[Sec.~III.2]{b:maclane98}.)
+It is common to identify $n$\-morphisms of~$C$ with diagrams $\stdsimplex n\to C$ via this bijection whenever it is convenient. \end{thExample} \begin{thExample}[commutative squares] Let $K \defeq \nerve(\ordcat 1\cross\ordcat 1)$ be the nerve of the product category $\ordcat 1\cross\ordcat 1$ (taken in~$\Cat$).
 More explicitly, the latter can be depicted as